 (2) The pure gold.
 The mercy seat was made of pure gold, a symbol of divinity (Ex.
 37:6; 25:17).
 This tells us that only God can forgive sins.

 (3) The horizontal dimensions of the mercy seat.
 The horizontal dimensions of the mercy seat matched the ark exactly (Ex.
 37:6; 25:17).
 The mercy that Jesus gives from judgment matches the condemnation under the Law.
-Yet, it does not go beyond it.
+But it does not go beyond it.
 Outside of Jesus’ protection, a person faces judgment under the Law (Rev. 14:10; Hershberger, Seeing Christ in the Tabernacle, Vision Publishers (2010) p.
 23).

 (4) The undefined vertical dimensions of the mercy seat.
 While the horizontal dimensions of the ark are described exactly, the vertical width is not mentioned at all.
 This symbolizes the fact that the mercy provided through Jesus knows no limit (Hershberger, p.
 23).